+-f1 Font

+Specifies the name of the font placed in position 1 in the font table.
+This flag is similar to the -fb flag.

+-f2 Font

+Specifies the name of the font placed in position 2 of the font table.
+This flag is similar to the -fi flag.

+-f3 Font -f4 Font -f5 Font -f6 Font -f7 Font Specifies the name of the font placed in position 3 of the font table.
+Specifies the name of the font placed in position 4 of the font table.
+Specifies the name of the font placed in position 5 of the font table.
+Specifies the name of the font placed in position 6 of the font table.

+Specifies the name of the font for position 7 in the font table.

+-f0 FontSet -f1 FontSet Specifies the name of the font set for position 0 in the font table.
+This flag is similar to the -fn flag.

+-f2 FontSet

--f1 Font Specifies the name of the font placed in position 1 in the font table.
-This flag is similar to the -fb flag. -f2 Font Specifies the name of the font placed in position 2 of the font table.
-This flag is similar to the -fi flag. -f3 Font Specifies the name of the font placed in position 3 of the font table. -f4 Font Specifies the name of the font placed in position 4 of the font table. -f5 Font Specifies the name of the font placed in position 5 of the font table. -f6 Font Specifies the name of the font placed in position 6 of the font table. -f7 Font Specifies the name of the font for position 7 in the font table.
-Specifies the name of the font set for position 0 in the font table.
-This flag -f0 FontSet is similar to the -fn flag. -f1 FontSet Specifies the name of the font set for position 1 in the font table.
-This flag is similar to the -fb flag. -f2 FontSet Specifies the name of the font set for position 2 in the font table.
-This flag is similar to the -fi flag. -f3 FontSet Specifies the name of the font set for position 3 in the font table. -f4 FontSet Specifies the name of the font set for position 4 in the font table. -f5 FontSet Specifies the name of the font set for position 5 in the font table. -f6 FontSet Specifies the name of the font set for position 6 in the font table. -f7 FontSet Specifies the name of the font set for position 7 in the font table. -fb Font Specifies the name of the bold font.
-This font must be the same height and width as the normal font. -fi FontSet Specifies the name of the italic font set. -fg Color Determines the foreground color of the text on color displays.
-The default -fn Font Specifies the name of a normal full-text font set.
+Specifies the name of the font set for position 1 in the font table.
+This flag is similar to the -fb flag.

+Specifies the name of the font set for position 2 in the font table.
+This flag is similar to the -fi flag.

+-f3 FontSet -f4 FontSet -f5 FontSet -f6 FontSet -f7 FontSet Specifies the name of the font set for position 3 in the font table.
+Specifies the name of the font set for position 4 in the font table.
+Specifies the name of the font set for position 5 in the font table.
+Specifies the name of the font set for position 6 in the font table.
+Specifies the name of the font set for position 7 in the font table.

+-fb Font

+Specifies the name of the bold font.
+This font must be the same height and width as the normal font.

+-fi FontSet -fg Color

+Specifies the name of the italic font set.

+-fn Font

+Determines the foreground color of the text on color displays.
+The default is black.

+-fs Font -fullcursor Specifies the name of a normal full-text font set.
 Any fixed-width font set can be used.
 In HFT emulation, the default is Rom14.500 for a large display or Rom10.500 for a small display.
 In VT102 emulation, the default is vtsingle.
+To specify a font set in the resource file, use aixterm.Fontset FontSet.

+-geometry Geometry

-To specify a font set in the resource file, use aixterm.Fontset FontSet. -fs Font Specifies the name of the special graphics font. -fullcursor Uses a full block cursor instead of the default underscore cursor. -geometry Geometry Specifies the location and dimensions of a window.
+Specifies the name of the special graphics font.
+Uses a full block cursor instead of the default underscore cursor.

+Specifies the location and dimensions of a window.
 The default is 80x25+0+0.
-Some window managers (such as the mwm command) can override these defaults. #geometry Geometry Specifies the location of an icon window.
+Some window managers (such as the mwm command) can override these defaults.

+#geometry Geometry

+Specifies the location of an icon window.
 If specified, width and height are ignored.
 Width and height are taken from the size of the bitmap and the length of the title.
 The window manager can override the location of the icon.

 Note: When you use one of these values as part of an sh (shell) command, enclose the value in "" (double quotation marks).
-Normally, #(the pound sign) indicates a comment in a shell script. -help Lists the available option flags.
-Displays the icon window rather than the normal window when the -i window is opened.
-The default is false.
-Note: This flag does not work unless the window manager has -ib File Specifies name of the bitmap file to read for use as the icon bitmap file instead of the default bitmap file.
-You can access a /usr/include/X11/bitmaps file from an operating system shell to see a sample bitmap file.

-the aixterm command.

-Specifies a modifier string that identifies the input method to be used by
+Normally, #(the pound sign) indicates a comment in a shell script.

+Lists the available option flags.

+-help

+-ib File